-Hover your mouse over each circle to learn about the right-of-way encroachment and the potential issues it may cause.
+Hover and click your mouse over each circle to learn about the right-of-way encroachment and the potential issues it may cause.

 Many people in Palm Beach County live along a District canal.
 In order to enhance their landscapes or properties, they may plant vegetation or place other encroachments such as swing-sets, fences and sheds on the District’s rights-of-way.
 Encroachments can cause canal blockages, obscure sightlines for visual inspections, slow the progression of drainage and impede access for maintenance and emergency response.
 Canal access is a critical component to overall public safety and flood control.